5T33Z0/OC-Little-Translated/Content/01_Adding_missing_Devices_and_enabling_Features/SSDT-OSDW/README.md

 # Centralizing macOS Detection in ACPI: Using a Shared `OSDW` Helper Method

 ## About
 In Hackintosh and OpenCore setups, multiple SSDTs often include OS-specific logic.
 Traditionally, many tables check for macOS using repeated calls to `_OSI("Darwin")`.
-While functional, this approach leads to duplicated logic, maintenance overhead, and potential inconsistencies.

-A clean, scalable alternative is to centralize macOS detection in a single **helper method**, which all other SSDTs can reference.
-This article demonstrates that approach and the benefits it brings.

----
+While functional, this approach leads to duplicated logic, increased maintenance overhead, and potential inconsistencies. `SSDT-OSDW` provides a centralized method (`OSDW()`) for detecting macOS (Darwin) at the ACPI level.
+Instead of embedding `_OSI("Darwin")` checks in every SSDT, all macOS-specific logic references this single method.
+This keeps ACPI patches clean, modular, and easier to maintain.
+It is particularly useful when applying SSDTs that add missing devices or enable macOS-only features, ensuring these patches are evaluated only under macOS and do not affect Windows or Linux.
+If the detection logic ever needs adjustment, it can be modified in one place, and all dependent SSDTs automatically inherit the change.

 ## The Problem: Repeated `_OSI("Darwin")` Checks